ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 + Compatible with WordPress 4.6.
 + Use cron job to purge, so now it soesn't has delay to purge!
 + Support to use KeyCDN on a non-www root domain for some DNS provider.
++ Fix a bug when using setup online.

 = 2.1.5.1 =